pkardas/notes/books/nlp-book.md

 - Laplace Smoothing (add-one smoothing) - adds 1 to all bigram counts before we normalise them into probabilities.
 So all the counts that uses do be 0, becomes 1, 1 will be 2, ...
 This method is not used in state-of-the-art solutions.
   Can be treated as a baseline.
-- Add-k smoothing - Instead of adding 1, we add a fractional count eg. 0.5, 0.05, 0.01, ...
+- Add-k smoothing - Instead of adding 1, we add a fractional count e.g. 0.5, 0.05, 0.01, ...
 Useful for some of the
   applications but still, does not perform perfectly.

 Backoff - we can use available knowledge, if you need to computer trigram, maybe bigram can help you with that, or even